Grand Duchy of Finland: Crimean War and 1860s–1870s

 The works of Johan Snellman and other Fennoman authors combined literature and nationalism and increased the calls for language recognition and education reforms in Finland.
 This heightened during the Crimean War in which Finnish ports and fortresses on the Baltic Sea became subject for Allied attacks, specifically Suomenlinna and Bomarsund in Åland during the Åland War.
-As newspapers were printed in Swedish and Russian due to the censorship, many Finns could not read about the events of the Battle of Bomarsund and the Battle of Suomenlinna.
-Moreover, Nicholas I died in 1855, and the new emperor, Alexander II, had already planned educational reforms in outlying territories in Russia, including Finland.
-Alexander II also planned to call on the Diet of the Estates once more.
-Under Alexander's rule, Finland experiences a period of liberalization in education, the arts, and economic desires.
-In 1858, Finnish was made the official language of local self-government, such as provinces, where Finnish was the majority of the language spoken.
-However, the Finns feared that St. Petersburg would prevent the Diet from meeting on the basis that Polish and Russian citizens did not receive the same liberties and that the Diet would be eradicated.
-It was misinterpreted, as it only added a few extra steps to how the lawmaking process worked; the Diet was allowed to stay.
+As newspapers were printed in Swedish and Russian due to censorship, many Finns could not read about the events of the Battle of Bomarsund and the Battle of Suomenlinna.
+Moreover, Nicholas I died in 1855.

+The new emperor, Alexander II, had already planned educational reforms in outlying territories in Russia, including Finland.

+Alexander II also planned to call on the Diet of the Estates in 1863.
+Under Alexander's rule, Finland experienced a period of liberalization in education, the arts, and the economy.